 In order to apply for a visa, you’ll need to pay the Russian consulate fees and processing fees in addition to what the invitation and visa service charge.
 These fees differ based on country, its visa agreement with Russia, processing time, number of entries desired, type of visa and third party service fees.

 Since March 2019, a US citizen pays $198 for the consulate and processing fees for a 3-year multiple-entry visa.
-Our No-Hassle Package includes everything for $189.
-That’s a total of $394.
-Our Standard Package is $317 ($20 for the invitation and $99 for submission).
+Our No-Hassle Package includes everything for $189 plus consulate fee for a total of $394.
+Our Standard Package starts at $312.